-A local’s guide to the central islands of the Torres Strait
+A local’s guide to the inner islands of the Torres Strait

 If you venture beyond the tip of Cape York, you’ll stumble upon a cluster of tropical islands where the lifestyle is laid back, the beaches are unspoiled and the fishing is second to none.